 An operator-grade pattern from the CreativeMinds Development (cmdev) AI engineering practice.
 Companion to the Amazon Bedrock for Production AI series and the prior piece on Air-Gapped LLM Deployments.

-This piece documents the evaluation architecture cmdev ships for regulated enterprise LLM workloads.
-It is the layer that converts the AI workload from a black box into a measured system.
-It is what makes the workload defensible to the CISO, the regulator, the audit committee, and the engineering team itself when something inevitably goes wrong.
+This piece is the architecture cmdev ships for regulated enterprise LLM workloads.
+It is the layer that converts a black box into a measured system, defensible to the CISO, the regulator, and the engineers themselves when the next inevitable thing goes wrong.

 A production LLM workload needs four distinct evaluation surfaces.
-Most teams build one of them, sometimes two.
+Most teams build one, sometimes two.
 The deployments that survive 18 months in production have all four.
+Think of them as four windows on the same building — each opens onto a different room, and the architect who only cuts one ends up with a corridor nobody can walk.

 | Type | What it measures | When it runs | Who consumes it |